On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: Condensed cohomology groups

 We start with some reminders on the category $\CondAb$ that we will use throughout the paper.

-\begin{rem} Recall that the category of $\kappa$-condensed abelian groups $\CondAb$ is an abelian category which satisfies the Grothendieck’s axioms (AB3), (AB3*), (AB4), (AB4*), (AB5) and (AB6), and it is generated by a set of compact projective objects, \cite[Theorem 2.2]{Scholzecond}.\footnote{Recall also that, instead, the category of all condensed abelian groups (\cite[Definition 2.11]{Scholzecond}) has a class, and not a set, of compact projective generators.} In particular, for any small site $\cl C$, the category of sheaves on $\cl C$ with values in $\CondAb$ has enough injectives.\footnote{More precisely, it has functorial injective embeddings, \cite[Tag 0139, Tag 079H]{Thestack}.}
+\begin{theorem}[{\cite[Theorem 2.2]{Scholzecond}}] The category of $\kappa$-condensed abelian groups $\CondAb$ is an abelian category which satisfies the Grothendieck’s axioms (AB3), (AB3*), (AB4), (AB4*), (AB5) and (AB6), and it is generated by a set of compact projective objects.\footnote{Recall also that, instead, the category of all condensed abelian groups (\cite[Definition 2.11]{Scholzecond}) has a class, and not a set, of compact projective generators.} \end{theorem}

+\begin{rem} In particular, we deduce from Theorem \ref{condbasic} that, for any small site $\cl C$, the category of sheaves on $\cl C$ with values in $\CondAb$ has enough injectives.\footnote{More precisely, it has functorial injective embeddings, \cite[Tag 0139, Tag 079H]{Thestack}.}

-Then, given $\cl G$ a complex in the bounded below derived category $D^{+}\left(\Shv_{\CondAb}(\cl C)\right)$ of sheaves on $\cl C$ with values in $\CondAb$, for any object $V\in \cl C$ we can define the sheaf cohomology complex by taking an injective resolution of $\cl G$.\footnote{An alternative to ``taking injective resolutions'' would be to work with the $\infty$-category of sheaves on $\cl C$ with values in the derived $\infty$-category of condensed abelian groups $\cl D(\CondAb)$.
-However, the theory of $\infty$-categories will not play a crucial role in this paper.} For $i\in \Zz$, we denote by $H^i(V, \cl G)$ its $i$th cohomology, which is an object of $\CondAb$. \end{rem}
+Then, given $\cl M$ a complex in the bounded below derived category $D^{+}\left(\Shv_{\CondAb}(\cl C)\right)$ of sheaves on $\cl C$ with values in $\CondAb$, for any object $V\in \cl C$ we can define the sheaf cohomology complex by taking an injective resolution of $\cl M$.\footnote{An alternative to ``taking injective resolutions'' would be to work with the $\infty$-category of sheaves on $\cl C$ with values in the derived $\infty$-category of condensed abelian groups $\cl D(\CondAb)$.
+However, the theory of $\infty$-categories will not play a crucial role in this paper.} For $i\in \Zz$, we denote by $H^i(V, \cl M)$ its $i$-th cohomology, which is an object of $\CondAb$. \end{rem}

-\begin{rem} Let $\cl C$ be a Verdier site, i.e. a small site having a basis $\cl B$ such that, for every covering $U\to V$ of $\cl B$, the diagonal $U\to U\times_V U$ is also a covering of $\cl B$ (see \cite[Definition 9.1]{DHI}).
+\begin{rem} Let $\cl C$ be a small site with a basis $\cl B$.
 Let $\cl F$ be a sheaf of topological abelian groups on $\cl B$.
 Since the functor $T\mapsto \underline{T}$ from topological abelian groups to $\CondAb$ preserves limits, the presheaf given by